dfahlander/idb-iegap/README.md

 Tested with Dexie.js
 --------------------
 The polyfill is tested with the unit tests of Dexie.js.
-(Currently with one issue: See  https://github.com/dfahlander/compound-and-multientry-for-ie/issues/1)

-Please help me test and simplify, optimize or extend this polyfill.
+Please help me test, bugfix, simplify, optimize and spread this polyfill.